stoat-dev/stoat-action/docs/docs/quick-start/jest.md

           path: coverage/lcov-report
     ```

    By default, Jest test with coverage will generate HTML report in the `coverage/lcov-report` directory (documentation [here](https://jestjs.io/docs/configuration#coveragereporters-arraystring--string-options)).
 This is the directory to set for the `path` field in the Stoat config file.
+It should be adjusted according to your configuration.

 That's it.
 Now, every time you open a pull request, Stoat will host the Jest test coverage report and post a comment with a link to the report.
 See an example in [this pull request](https://github.com/stoat-dev/examples/pull/1).